Johnson Controls International plc (JCI) EPS growth this year is -33.40%: Get Prepared for Trading Lift Off

 Technical Analysis of Johnson Controls International plc (JCI)

 Going through the that latest performance of [Johnson Controls International plc, JCI].
-Its last 5-days volume of 3.85 million was inferior to the volume of 4.47 million it revealed a year ago.
-During the previous 9 days, stock’s Stochastic %D was recorded 71.13% While, its Average True Range was 1.26.
+Its last 5-days volume of 5.07 million indicated improvement to the volume of 4.53 million it revealed a year ago.
+During the previous 9 days, stock’s Stochastic %D was recorded 92.72% While, its Average True Range was 1.17.

 >> 7 Top Picks for the Post-Pandemic Economy <<

-Raw Stochastic average of Johnson Controls International plc (JCI) in the period of the previous 100 days is set at 90.42%, which indicates a major rise in contrast to 60.88% during the last 2-weeks.
-If we go through the volatility metrics of the stock, In the past 14-days, Company’s historic volatility was 21.75% that was lower than 21.76% volatility it exhibited in the past 100-days period.
+Raw Stochastic average of Johnson Controls International plc (JCI) in the period of the previous 100 days is set at 98.93%, which indicates a major rise in contrast to 95.47% during the last 2-weeks.
+If we go through the volatility metrics of the stock, In the past 14-days, Company’s historic volatility was 21.20% that was higher than 20.86% volatility it exhibited in the past 100-days period.